openshift-cs/rosaworkshop/rosa-workshop/rosa/14-faq.md

 Yes, Red Hat OpenShift Service on AWS fully qualifies for 100% of the spend on the AWS Enterprise Discount Program.

 ### Can I use spot/preemptible VMs?
 Yes, additional MachinePools can be configured with Spot instances.
 Using Amazon EC2 Spot instances allows you to take advantage of unused capacity at a significant cost savings.
 Please see the [Creating a machine pool](https://docs.openshift.com/rosa/rosa_cluster_admin/rosa_nodes/rosa-managing-worker-nodes.html#creating_machine_pools_cli_rosa-managing-worker-nodes) section in the documentation for more information.
+Thought they cannot be used for the default machine pool.

 ### Is there an upfront commitment?
 There is no required upfront commitment.
 ROSA clusters can be provisioned on-demand, with pay-as-you-go billing, for both AWS & OpenShift expenses.
 In this case, there is no upfront commitment.
 One year & three year RI pricing is also available to take advantage of pricing discounts.